 Your credit score is less-than-perfect, but you want to buy a house.
 Ever consider our credit counseling services?

 A 2007 USA Today article about personal finance shed new light on the subprime mortgage crisis.
-Journalist Sandra Block reported that mortgage lenders are stricter in granting loans now -- after the crisis -- than ever before.
+Journalist Sandra Block reported that mortgage lenders are stricter in granting loans now — after the crisis — than ever before.
 This is bad news for people with low credit scores – they are more likely to be rejected for loans than individuals with good credit records.
 Fortunately, credit counseling can get individuals with poor credit scores on the road to home ownership.
-We'll discuss that in further detail later in this article.
-But first, let's explore the relationship between a credit score and home ownership.
+We’ll discuss that in further detail later in this article.
+But first, let’s explore the relationship between Mortgages and Credit Counseling.

 Whether you have a good credit score or a bad credit score, whether you are a candidate for credit counseling or not, it’s important to realize that current interest rates are higher than they were at the height of the real estate bubble.
 This is because banks want to protect themselves from incurring financial loss above and beyond that which they suffered after the housing bubble burst.
 As it is, many houses – especially those in formerly hot “bubble markets” like Florida, California, and Arizona – sit unsold, and the values of those houses continue to fall.